 Check the Museo Leonardiano website for updated times and prices (orari e tariffe).

-La Casa Natale di Leonardo - House where Leonardo was Born
+La Casa Natale di Leonardo - House Where Leonardo Was Born

 La Casa Natale di Leonardo is the small farmhouse where Leonardo was born on 15 April 1452.

 It's 3 kilometers from Vinci in the locality of Anchiano (follow signs).
 It can also be reached by a footpath through olive groves.
-Opening times are the same as the museum above and admission is free as of 2010.

 Vinci Historic Center